sletap/karat-challenge/README.md

 ## Getting Started

+0. Install the [stripe CLI tool](https://stripe.com/docs/stripe-cli) if you haven't already!

 1. run `stripe listen --forward-to localhost:3000/api/getStripeWebhooks`

-2. update `.env.local` with keys and a card id.
-Get the webhook key from the above command (I have these set in the env.local file for quick testing purposes)
+2. update `.env.local` with stripe keys and a stripe card id.
+Get the webhook key from the above command (I have these pre-set in the env.local file for quick testing purposes, but these are for convenience and some of them would be removed if this repo were to ever become public)

 3. run the development server: